Smart Fiberglass Solutions Contact Us Now

 sharethis sharing button

-In reinforcement systems, fiberglass is valued for:
+In reinforcement systems, fiberglass is valued because it offers:

 • High tensile strength relative to weight

-• Excellent chemical and corrosion resistance
+• Good chemical and corrosion resistance

 • Thermal stability and non-combustibility